Georgia sales tax guide

 Filing a Georgia sales tax return is a two-step process comprised of submitting the required sales data (filing a return) and remitting the collected tax dollars (if any) to the DOR.
 The filing process forces you to detail your total sales in the state, the amount of sales tax collected, and the location of each sale.

-Online filing is required for all businesses owing more than $500 in sales and use tax.
+Georgia sales and use tax filing form ST-3 is available for download from the Georgia DOR.
+Online filing via the Georgia Tax Portal is required for all businesses owing more than $500 in sales and use tax.